rkarn/GradientAttackGNNs/README.md

-# Gradient-Based Leakage Attacks for Graph Convolution Neural Networks (GCNNs) in Circuit Analysis
+# Gradient-Based Leakage Attacks for Graph Neural Networks (GNNs) in Circuit Analysis

-This repository demonstrates gradient-based leakage attacks applied first to a standard neural network trained on the MNIST dataset and then to a Graph Convolutional Neural Network (GCNN) trained on real-world circuit datasets (ISCAS'85 and EPFL).
+This repository demonstrates gradient-based leakage attacks applied first to a standard neural network trained on the MNIST dataset and then to a several Graph Neural Networks (GNNs) trained on real-world circuit datasets (ISCAS'85 and EPFL) for gate classification and hardware Trojan detection.

 ## Notebooks Overview

-### `Gradient Based Attack to NN.ipynb`
+### `Gate Classification Folder`
-This notebook introduces the core concept of gradient-based leakage attacks on a simple neural network trained with MNIST.
-It serves as a pedagogical baseline by illustrating how gradients can reveal input information and set the stage for more complex attacks.
+The notebooks in this folder introduces the core concept of gradient-based leakage attacks on several GNNs including `GCN`, `GraphSAGE`, `GIN`, and `GAT`.
+The end-to-end code is given in each of the jupyter notebook.

+### `Hardware Trojan Folder`
+The notebooks in this folder introduces the core concept of gradient-based leakage attacks on several GNNs including `GCN`, `GraphSAGE`, `GIN`, and `GAT`.
+The end-to-end code is given in each of the jupyter notebook.
+It also have the Trojan dataset and the way to generate it by inserting the templates from Trust hub in `Trojan_Injection_Parsing.ipynb`.

 ### `ISCAS85+EPFL_Parsing.ipynb`
 This notebook parses raw circuit netlist data from the ISCAS'85 and EPFL benchmarks, extracting nodes, edges, and circuit features.
 The processed data is saved as a CSV file, which is later used to build a graph with DGL as input for the GCNN model.